Strength and Endurance Training

 Techniques to Lessen Concurrent Training Inhibition

 Cycling appears to be somewhat less disruptive to strength adaptations as compared to running.
-The author theorize cycling is slightly less disruptive to strength gains since the cycling biomechanics more closely resemble multi-joint strength training movements such as the Leg Press or the Squat.
+The author theorizes cycling is slightly less disruptive to strength gains since the cycling biomechanics more closely resemble multi-joint strength training movements such as the Leg Press or the Squat.
 (Gergely 2009).

 Santtila et al. (2009) suggested that the Finnish Defense Forces decrease in the amount of endurance-based military training and/or an increase in the amount of maximal explosive strength training in their basic training protocols in order to optimize strength and power development in their soldiers.